 Virtual phone number FAQs

-Virtual phone numbers work with mobile devices like tablets and smartphones as well as laptops and desktop computers.
+You can have virtual phone numbers through most tablets, smartphones, laptops, and desktop computers.
 As long as you have an internet connection, you should be able to use a virtual phone number.